AzisK/readsql/README.md

 2.d. `readsql tests -n` command outputs all of the formated SQL code in `tests` folder, files are not replaced by the formatted version (`-n` argument stand for not-replace)

+More examples can be found in `/tests` folder

 # Add a pre-commit hook
 How to add a [pre-commit](https://pre-commit.com/) hook of readsql?
 ```yaml